 people also asks for

 Most hostels limit or prohibit guests, especially in shared rooms.
 Bringing friends over too often can frustrate roommates.
-However, if you have a private room, msot hostel allow one-two nights guest stay per month usually.
+However, if you have a private room, most hostels allow a one- or two-night guest stay per month, usually.
 This varies from hostel to hostel, so make sure you ask yours.

 Smoking indoors is usually banned, but some hostels allow it in private rooms.
 If you’re a smoker, always ask management before lighting up, even in private rooms.
 Violating this can set off fire alarms.